Frequently Asked Questions

 If you are having a hospital birth, be sure your provider knows before the birth that you are requesting the release of your placenta and that your birthing location has a policy in place.
 Please sign any hospital-required release forms upon admission to prevent any confusion after the birth.
 The placenta is not to be treated with any chemicals such as formalin/formaldehyde.
-The nurse may double bag it in biohazard bags or gallon-size freezer bags or they may allow you to double bag it and bring it home in your own ice-filled cooler.
-The disposable Styrofoam coolers work quite well for this purpose.
+The nurse can follow the packaging instructions included in our Placenta Transport Kit to safely package your placenta after the birth.
 Regardless of what it is packaged in, the placenta must be properly sealed and iced or refrigerated until preparation.
 The same guidelines as above apply for the proper refrigeration and freezing of the placenta.
 To avoid damage to the placenta please check that it is properly sealed in it's bags and container before refrigerating or freezing and also before transporting.
 Please do not keep placentas in the plastic delivery trays from the hospital, they leak blood out and allow environmental fluids etc to leak in.

 How do I obtain my placenta following the birth?